 Using the objective criteria as his guide, the Director is sorting permits to drill new wells into two groups: (1) Those permits that do not meet any of the objective criteria, and therefore may proceed as usual; and (2) those permits that meet at least one of the objective criteria and are subject to additional analysis.
 The extra work of sorting and analyzing may slow down an already inundated COGCC staff, resulting in a short-term slow down of permit approval, and consequently, new oil and gas production.
 The COGCC has commenced efforts to draft the new required rules, but early standstills suggest it faces a long and arduous road toward business as usual.

 Critics argue SB 181 is an assault on the Colorado oil and gas industry that will negatively impact the state’s economy.
 To be sure, SB 181 has implemented state-wide change that places an increased emphasis on the protection of public health, safety, welfare, and the environment.
-It undoubtedly proscribes local governments with the autonomy to regulate oil and gas surface developments within their respective boundaries.
-By the same token, industry-friendly governments need not regulate beyond the COGCC’s scheme and could perhaps even take matters into their own hands.
+It undoubtedly provides local governments with the autonomy to regulate oil and gas surface developments within their respective boundaries.
+By the same token, industry-friendly governments need not regulate beyond the COGCC’s scheme and could perhaps even take action in an attempt to streamline and accelerate the permitting process.
 While individual opinions differ on whether SB 181’s changes to the Act make for sound policy, only time will tell if the oil and gas operators will play by the new rules or break down their rigs for less-restrictive pastures.